Tag: The Big Chook

 The Big Chook was completed in 1986 or 1987, apparently without council approval.
 Chris kept him as a temporary attraction for a few weeks in case a busybody turned up to complain, before concreting him to the ground.
 I guess that cemented the Big Chook’s place in the community!

-There are rumours of other oversized chickens prowling the fields and farms of Australia – and plenty of other birds, such as the Big Pelican, the Big Owl and the Big Penguin, but this handsome chap is near the top of the pecking order.
+There are other oversized chickens prowling the fields and farms of Australia, such as Charlie, Chickaletta and that other Big Chook in Moonbi.
+There’s also plenty of other birds, such as the Big Pelican, the Big Owl and the Big Penguin, but this handsome chap is near the top of the pecking order.

 There’s also a rather large strawberry nearby, but unfortunately it’s nothing to crow about.